10 Best Food Tracking Apps of 2024

 MyFitnessPal Logo

-MyFitnessPal is one of the most popular (and oldest!) food tracking apps available.
-It has a large database of foods—including menu options at many popular restaurants—and you can track both calories and macronutrients.
-The app also includes a barcode scanner to make tracking food easier.
-People who have used MFP for a long time often get hooked because they have access to years of food logs and favorite recipes.
+MyFitnessPal is one of the most popular (and oldest!) food-tracking apps available that also includes your physical activity.
+It has an extensive database of foods—including menu options at many popular restaurants—and you can track both calories and macronutrients.
+While not a free feature, the app also includes a barcode scanner to make tracking food easier.
+People who have used MFP for a long time often get hooked because they can access years of food logs, favorite recipes, and workouts.

 Lose It!
 Logo

-Lose It! is similar to MyFitnessPal, has a large database of foods, and allows you to track both calories and macronutrients.
-The app also offers a lot of helpful features, such as a calorie goal calculator and a food journal.
+Lose It! is similar to MyFitnessPal.
+It has a large database of foods and allows you to track calories and macronutrients.
+The app also offers many helpful features, such as a calorie goal calculator and a food journal.

 Cronometer's logo

 Cronometer is an app that specializes in tracking macro and micronutrients.
 Although it has a smaller food database than other apps, it offers more detailed information about the nutrients in those foods.
-This app is ideal for people who are looking to track their macros while also keeping an eye on their micronutrient intake.
+This app is ideal for people who want to track their macros while also monitoring their micronutrient intake.

 MyNetDiary's Logo

-MyNetDiary is a food tracking app that focuses on weight loss.
+MyNetDiary is a weight loss app with food-tracking capabilities.
 It has a large database of foods and allows users to track calories and macronutrients, as well as body measurements such as waist size.
 The app also includes features like food journaling and meal plans.

 Lifesum Logo

-Lifesum is another food tracking app that focuses on weight loss.
-Users can choose from a variety of diets and eating plans, including high protein and clean eating, and then choose diet-specific meal plans with four recipes per day available in the app.
+Lifesum is another food-tracking app that focuses on weight loss.
+Users can choose from various diets and eating plans, including high protein and clean eating, and then select diet-specific meal plans with four recipes per day available in the app.
 Use the barcode scanner and stick to recipes that suit your macros to help you stay accountable.

 MyPlate Calorie Counter Logo